 OSU-OKC offers a variety of new student orientations to welcome different groups to campus.
 Information about campus programs and services is highlighted during these sessions.

-For dates, information and to register, contact the Office of Student Engagement, Student Center, first floor, or call (405) 945-3378 or email studentlife@osuokc.edu.
+For dates, information and to register, contact the Office of Student Engagement at (405) 945-9151or email okc.studentlife@okstate.edu.